-The Company's significant accounting policies are disclosed in the Company's annual report on Form 10-K/A for the year ended December 27, 2003 filed with the Securities and Exchange Commission.
-The Company's significant accounting policies have not materially changed during the three months ended March 27, 2004.
+The Company's significant accounting policies are disclosed in the Company's Annual Report on Form 10-K for the year ended December 27, 2003, as amended, filed with the Securities and Exchange Commission.
+The Company's significant accounting policies have not materially changed during the three months ended June 26, 2004, with the exception for adoption of Emerging Issues Task Force (EITF) Statement No. 03-06, as described in Note 10.